 Heterodox Academy is concerned with promoting mutual understanding, constructive disagreement and viewpoint diversity.

 This latter goal is broadly construed: we want to see more diversity in the academy in terms of socioeconomic status, race, nationality, gender and sexuality — and also the diversity which comes about from engaging with literatures, methodologies and analytic frameworks from other disciplines — under the belief that the inclusion of these perspectives will enhance the quality and impact of social research.

-However, a good deal of our efforts up to now have been focused on promoting ideological diversity, and more narrowly, political diversity.
+However, a good deal of our efforts up to now have been focused on promoting ideological diversity.
 This is in large part because, while the value of other forms of diversity have become widely accepted, ideological diversity — and political diversity in particular — are not respected in the same way.